• Skip to main content

 • Zips

-February 4, 2018 by Gaynor Marshall
+February 4, 2018 By Gaynor Marshall

 Welcome to Part 3 of my series showing you how to insert various types of zips into your sewing projects.